jmoniz155/work-day-scheduler/README.md

 ## Credits
 * [Credits]
-I would like to give credit to my Varsity Tutor for helping me understand how to use javascript building a code-quiz.
+I would like to give credit to my Varsity Tutor for helping me understand how to use javascript and jQuery.
 I have learned so much on this assignment.
 Really taking the time to explain how to read and understand the acceptance criteria to generate code and using google.

 ## Table of Contents
 [Description]